Southern Yakutia (Sakha)

 the day.
 Former Soviet citizens who never wavered in their dedication to the

-motherland now find themselves deprived of rights to lands they were born in or
+motherland now find themselves deprived of rights to the lands that they were

-call home.
-New confusions are arising every day, yet there are no remedies in sight.”
+born in or call home.
+New confusions are arising every day, yet there are no

 Taidje regarded Boris quizzically for a moment, shook his